adiityajha/STM32_QEMU_BareMetal/README.md

 pc    0x800011c     0x800011c <Reset_Handler>
 ```

-**Explanation:**
+The screenshot shows:

-- `0x20020000` at address `0x08000000` — this is `_estack`, the top of 128 KB RAM.
+0x20020000 at 0x08000000 — correct initial stack pointer (top of 128 KB RAM)
-  The CPU loaded it into SP automatically on reset.
-- `0x0800011d` at address `0x08000004` — this is the reset vector.
-The LSB is 1
-  (the Thumb bit) as required by the Cortex-M architecture.
-The CPU strips the LSB
+0x0800011d at 0x08000004 — reset vector with Thumb bit set (LSB = 1)
-  and sets PC to `0x0800011c` which is the first instruction of `Reset_Handler`.
+SP = 0x20020000, PC = 0x0800011c — CPU stripped the Thumb bit and is sitting at the first instruction of Reset_Handler
-- GDB connected and halted right at line 114 of the startup file, which is the
-  first instruction of `Reset_Handler` — exactly where reset should land.

 ---